Jobs for Education Majors

 - Test proctors are paid to supervise students taking tests.
 Interns frequently take tests to generate an estimate of how long it will take a student to complete the test or to generate an estimated difficulty rating of the test.

-- Online education is expanding.
+- Online education is expanding rapidly.
 However, questions do arise from students and parents for any online application, whether in technical support or about the educational material itself.
 Work as an online tutor or technical support for educational websites.

 - Due to copyright constraints, word problems and literary samples can rarely be reused in new workbooks.
 Create unique test questions and sample problems for educational workbooks.